 The teachings surrounding the significance of Yeshua/Jesus’ death on the cross tend to focus on the forgiveness of our sins and the ability to have a personal relationship with God, but is there something we’re missing?

-Before Yeshua’s death on the cross, Yeshua made His first reference to His body being the temple while visiting His Father’s temple and finding that the people were selling animals and exchanging money within its courtyard!
-Flipping the tables in outrage, Yeshua rebuked the people and the Jews responded by saying, “‘What sign can you show us to prove your authority to do all this?’
+Before Yeshua’s death on the cross, He made His first reference to His body being the temple while visiting the Temple in Jerusalem and finding that the people were selling animals and exchanging money within its courtyard!
+Flipping the tables in outrage, Yeshua rebuked the people, and the Jews responded by saying, “‘What sign can you show us to prove your authority to do all this?’
 Jesus answered them, ‘Destroy this temple, and I will raise it again in three days.’
 They replied, ‘It has taken forty-six years to build this temple, and you are going to raise it in three days?’
 But the temple he had spoken of was his body.
 After he was raised from the dead, his disciples recalled what he had said.
 Then they believed the scripture and the words that Jesus had spoken.”
 (John 2:18-22)

 “Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst?
 If anyone destroys God’s temple, God will destroy that person; for God’s temple is sacred, and you together are that temple.”
 1 Corinthians 3:16-17